As a Parent / Guardian

 Your words and actions matter

-As a parent, learning that your son or daughter was the victim of sexual violence, relationship violence or stalking can be incredibly overwhelming.
+As a parent, learning that your student was the victim of sexual violence, relationship violence or stalking can be incredibly overwhelming.
 Feeling rage, helplessness, guilt, anguish, fear and anxiety is natural.
 You might feel the urge to hurry up and “fix” things even when you know that’s probably not possible.
-Here are some guidelines to help you support your student’s recovery.
+Here are some guidelines to help you support your student’s process.

 Speaking out is often very difficult for a victim.
 Your reaction can strongly influence whether or not they choose to share information with others, including the police, the university or mental and physical health counseling services.
 If your student shares their story with you, tell them you believe them and want to support them in any way you can.